The School Curriculum

 - Combine physical activity with the mental processes of making decisions, such as selecting, refining, judging, shaping and adapting.

 At Fishtoft Academy, we believe in the importance of education for the development of the whole child.
-Personal, Social, Health and Emotional Education (PSHEE), Citizenship and International Studies help to give children the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
-PSHEE, Citizenship and International Studies contribute significantly across the whole curriculum to our responsibility to help prepare for the opportunities and challenges of life.
+Personal, Social, Health and Emotional Education (PSHEE) and Citizenship help to give children the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
+PSHEE and Citizenship contribute significantly across the whole curriculum to our responsibility to help prepare for the opportunities and challenges of life.

-In PSHEE, Citizenship and International Studies we aim to provide opportunities for pupils to:
+In PSHEE and Citizenship we aim to provide opportunities for pupils to:

 - Develop their personal, social and life skills.